 Shark CH950UKT Vs Shark WV200UK

-Both of these are handheld vacuum cleaners from Shark, so let’s run through a few key differences.
+Both of these are handheld vacuum cleaners from Shark, but they are built for very different purposes.

 On the other hand, the WV200UK’s pet tool isn’t motorised, unlike the CH950UKT.
-This makes the CH950UKT a better option for pet hair.
+This makes the CH950UKT a better option for pet hair and stubborn dirt.

 For more info, read our full Shark WV200UK review.